The best hippie hot springs in the West! An oasis in the desert.

 The History of Mystic Hot Springs

 Homesteaded in 1886 by the Cooper family, Mystic Hot Springs (formerly known as Monroe Hot Springs) has gone through many changes in the past 100 years.
 During the early part of the century, a collecting pool was made of wood at the bottom of the hill.
-Soon a dance floor was added and people would come from miles away in their horses and buggies to dance and soak the nights away.
-Their motto, “The home of mirth and merriment,” still rings true today.
-When Mike first began running the hot springs, he began to look around the valley to acquire old Pioneer structures.
-The first building he purchased was one of the first Pioneer cabins in the valley from 1865.
-He was amazed that anyone would want to part with such a unique piece of history.
-He came to realize that a lot of people in the area see them as eyesores, and many cabins have already been destroyed to make room for things such as parking lots.
-He started acquiring more of them, especially the ones that seemed to not be cared for.
+Soon, a dance floor was added and people would come from miles away in their horses and buggies to dance and soak the nights away.
+Their motto, “The home of mirth and merriment,” still rings true today!

 Out of necessity, we have come to realize the importance of using what we have and reusing what’s available.
 Desert Patina on a recycled tin roof is very beautiful.

 We have had many people help us throughout the years.
 Some stay for a few days, others have stayed for years.
-If you are interested in volunteering / work-exchange, or if you have a specific skill you think we would gain from, or you would like to learn a new skill, please contact us.
+If you are interested in being a part of the Mystic team, please contact us.

 Water is Life